More Region 8 HS standouts sign to play college sports

 JONESBORO, AR (KAIT) - Some of the best standouts in Region 8 high school sports are heading to the next level.

-We’ll update this page over the coming days with athletes that have signed to play college sports.
+We’ll update this page over the coming days and months with athletes that have signed to play college sports.
 Links to stories/clips on kait8.com are in blue.

 Baseball